josemiguel2712/SnakeGame/README.md

 # SnakeGame
-This was created to complete the GitHub Copilot Ai Paired Programming Course
+This was created to complete the GitHub Copilot AI Paired Programming Course